eric-switzer/act_software_overview/amcp_frame_io.md

 Finally, allocate the frame.
 First make `NUM_FRAMES` (`frame.h`) pointers to the frame and frame checks frame.
 For each of those, allocate the `frame_len` and `frame_check_len` (the actual data). `NUM_FRAMES` is the number of frames to keep in memory as a buffer.
 This means that a piece of data and idle for up to 5 seconds and still be written to disk before that frame is pushed out of memory.

-`push_frame_to_disc()`
+`push_frame_to_disk()`
 ----------------------
 The first four bytes are the `START_OF_FRAME` signature and counter.
 Call `check_frame_field` on all of the bbc and abob channels to count up the number of entries missing.
 Set the flag for the submit interpreter heartbeat (TODO more).
 Write 5 frames to a given chunk output file.
 If the number of frames in the file exceeds `MAX_FRAMES_IN_FILE=(15 * 60)` (15 minutes) then close the flat file and start a new output file.

 `new_frame_file` generates a pointer to a rolling file output of frame files.
 In the first call, it makes the directory for `DATA_DIR/RAW_DIR/time` and writes the spec file (interal spec, and then derived fields) and the log file (pointed to by `message_add_logfile`.
-On all calls it opens the field for a chunk of frames and sets a "cur" file pointing to the current frame data written to disk.
+On all calls it opens the field for a chunk of frames and sets a cur file pointing to the current frame data written to disk.

 `check_frame_field` goes through and fills in the last good (received) value for each piece of data missing from the frame.
 It does this by calling `frame_check` for the entry.
 The total number of bad entries is returned.